mikecamara/adversarial-machine-learning-attacks/todo/README.md

 * Go to University of Tartu to replace car batteries
 * Work on the Interdiate presentation and technical demo
 * Duplicate paper, and implement ART in the code base compare results with and without ART
 * Ask Maarja Kungla and Dietmar about the fact that my supervisor is not in the Dist.
-Seminar and warn the fact that I'm update with all deliverables
+Seminar and warn the fact that I'm update with all deliverables because I read [here in page 4](https://courses.cs.ut.ee/MTAT.03.270/2021_spring/uploads/Main/Session1dp-v2corr.pdf) that in the fall seminar should be taken in the Chair where the master thesis supervisor is located; if it is the Chair of SE & IS, take ‘Research Seminar in Software Engineering’ (LTAT.05.023)
+*  Focus on Literature Review
 <hr>

 ## Week 3
 ### 1/November/2021 to 7/November/2021

 * **(2/11 - 4pm) Meeting Dietmar #4**
-* Ask Dietmar about guidance in chosing my examiners well so I can interact with them already [Reference](Add.ref.here)
+* Ask Dietmar about guidance in chosing my examiners well so I can interact with them already according to page two in [this reference](http://www.cs.toronto.edu/~sme/presentations/thesiswriting.pdf).
+* What is the norm for your university?
+At UT, it is normal to interact regularly with your thesis commitee?
+* Do my examiners need to be told about my research?
+* Find out what the local rules are for citation style?
 * (3/11) Intermediate presentation and technical demo

 <hr>